Skip to content

 Considerations and Open Questions

-3. What is the best way to handle keyboard navigation for multi-handle ranges?
+• What is the best way to handle keyboard navigation for multi-handle ranges?
+While tabbing between inputs is natural, should there be additional keyboard shortcuts for more efficient navigation?

-10. How should we handle the positioning and spacing of tick marks when using <datalist> with multi-handle range inputs?
+• How should we handle the positioning and spacing of tick marks when using <datalist> with <rangegroup> elements?

-11. Should we provide options for automatic tick mark generation (e.g., evenly spaced) without requiring a <datalist>?
+• Should we provide options for automatic tick mark generation (e.g., evenly spaced) without requiring a <datalist>?
+These could be auto-generated based on a step attribute of a rangegroup

-12. How can we ensure that tick marks and labels remain legible and usable on small-screen devices or with a large number of ticks?
+• How can we ensure that tick marks and labels remain legible and usable on small-screen devices or with a large number of ticks?
+Is this author responsibility?

-13. How should we handle color transitions between segments in multi-handle ranges?
+• How should we handle color transitions between segments in multi-handle ranges?
 Should there be an option for gradient transitions?
+Maybe grouping of segments?

-14. Should we provide a way to programmatically set segment colors, perhaps through a new attribute or JavaScript API?
+• Should we provide a way to programmatically set segment colors with a JavaScript API?

-15. How should the minhandles and maxhandles attributes interact with the global min and max attributes?
+• How should the individual range inputs’ min and max attributes interact with the parent <rangegroup>’s min and max attributes, should they overrule?

-16. What should the behavior be when a handle’s value is updated programmatically to a value that would violate the constraints imposed by stepbetween, minhandles, or maxhandles?
+• What should the behavior be when a handle’s value is updated programmatically to a value that would violate the constraints imposed by stepbetween or other range limits?